cvwjensen/springbootcourse/101/actuator/README.md

 We make use of the @Endpoint and @WriteOperation annotations to create a custom endpoint.

-- Add a
 - Create a new class called `ServiceMaintenanceEndpoint` and annotate it with `@Endpoint`.
 - Wire in the `ServiceMaintenanceHealthIndicator`.
 - Add a method `@WriteOperation` that receives a Boolean and uses that value to call the ServiceMaintenanceHealthIndicator's `setInMaintenance()` method.
 - Restart the application and hit the http://localhost:8080/actuator/health endpoint and see the status of the service.

 - Toggle the maintenance mode by hitting the endpoint with a POST request:

-- `curl http://localhost:8080/actuator/service-maintenance -H "Content-Type: application/json" -d '{"inMaintenance":"True"}'`
+`curl http://localhost:8080/actuator/service-maintenance -H "Content-Type: application/json" -d '{"inMaintenance":"True"}'`

 - Hit the health endpoint and see the status of the service.